Menu Close

 Conclusion

-The dopamine-reward effect plays a significant role in forming addictions, often intensified by co-occurring disorders such as anxiety or depression.
+Understanding substance abuse and addiction is a crucial first step.
+Dopamine plays a significant role in forming addictions, often intensified by co-occurring disorders such as anxiety or depression.

 Physical signs of drug abuse can vary greatly, from visible track marks to subtle changes like skin picking or bloodshot eyes.